Paths to Substance Abuse Counseling Careers

 Certification and Licensing

 This history has led to a melange of licensing requirements that differ substantially from state to state.
 Most have several levels of licensure or certification and some do not require a graduate degree or in some cases, allow substantial work experience to substitute for a graduate level degree.
-What they do require is selected classes in rehabilitation work and thousands of hours of work in a licensed substance abuse rehabilitation facility.
-In other words, you can gravitate to rehab work after you're in recovery but you can't work as a certified counselor without several years of work at an entry level position.
+What they do typically require is selected classes in rehabilitation work and thousands of hours of work in a licensed substance abuse rehabilitation facility.
+In other words, you can gravitate to rehab work after you're in recovery but you usually can't work as a certified counselor without several years of work at an entry level position.

 Working in Addiction Rehabilitation